Skip to main content

 Repair guide

-Oven igniter replacement: cost and how to tell yours is bad
+Oven igniter cost and replacement: how to tell yours is bad

 A weak oven igniter is the most common reason a gas oven won't heat.
 Here's how to tell, what the part costs, and when it's worth calling a pro.

-Andrew Kuznetsov May 30, 2026 3 min
+By May 30, 2026 3 min

 A gas oven that won’t heat is usually one cheap part.
 The igniter is the single most common failure on a gas range, and the good news is the part is inexpensive.
 The catch is that the symptoms overlap with other faults, so it pays to confirm before you spend money.